Hub-OS/documentation-website/docs/01-client/00-getting-started.md

 ## Understanding the Mods Folder

-Each category of mod has a specific folder it should exist in, some categories may share a folder (such as `library` and `pack` / mod packs).
+Each category of mod has a specific folder it should exist in.
+Some categories may share a folder, such as `library` and `pack` / mod packs.

 You can read more details about where each category of mod and what is expected in [Packages](/client/packages).